-Based in the Botlek industrial area of Rotterdam port, the EVIDES Demineralised Water Plant (DWP) is a central facility that supplies water to 25 companies for use in industrial processing.
-Due to increasing quality standards, reliability expectations, and to deal with the increasing salinity of the feed water, sourced from the Brielse Meer, the pilot will use waste heat from nearby factories to eliminate brine effluent while recovering high purity calcium, magnesium, NaCl solution and sulphate salts.
+Based in the Botlek industrial area of Rotterdam port, the EVIDES Demineralised Water Plant (DWP) supplies water to 25 companies for use in industrial processing.
+Due to increasing quality standards, reliability expectations, and to deal with the increasing salinity of the feed water, sourced from the Brielse Meer, the pilot mimicked waste heat from nearby factories to eliminate brine effluent while recovering high purity calcium, magnesium, NaCl solution and sulphate salts.
 For practical concerns, an amendment (M36) has transferred the operational management of the pilot to TU Delft due to the pilot's operations on the premises of Plant One testing facility.